Portable Electronic Organ

 Below shows the bottom of the instrument.
 Towards the front, there are two brown plastic pieces spaced the same horizontally as the rectangular holes in the back.
 I suspect these pieces, along with the metal bracket in the middle, were designed to hold a metal wire music stand to the bottom when not in use.
 I imagine something similar to the stands on Hewlett Packard test gear such as the 651B; you can look it up to see what I mean.
-However, I cannot imagine a plain metal wire stand mounting properly to the rectangular holes in the metal, so it is still not certain what kind of design was used.
+However, I cannot imagine a plain metal wire stand mounting properly to the rectangular holes in the back, so it is still not certain what kind of design was used.

 Removing the twelve screws and carefully moving the metal panel out of the way reveals the insides:

 The electronics are typical for 1981.
 As many functions as possible are implemented with ICs: the voltage regulation, tone generation, power amplification, and so on.
 Unfortunately, this makes this instrument less easily repairable than earlier organs made with discrete parts, since some of the ICs are long out of production and increasingly scarce, whereas discrete parts are still in production, and common.
-Especially the TMS3615-25NS tone generators are scarce, and would be difficult to substitute since there is no datasheet online.
+Especially the TMS3615-25NS tone generators are scarce, and would be difficult to substitute since there is no datasheet online (until now; see addendum at bottom).
 In fact, I can only find TMS3615NS for sale in the proper shrink-dip package, and I don't know the difference between it and the -25NS; my guess is that it would probably work, but I can't say for sure.
 The TMS3615NL in a normal DIP package was widely used, especially by Italian companies such as Crumar, Farfisa, GEM, Siel, and so on... see here.

 Near the left end of the left tone generator board (seen in the upper right corner of the above image), you can see a variable inductor.
 This is the master tuning adjustment—rotating its core tunes all notes on the keyboard.
 Use a plastic screwdriver, and be very careful so as not to crack the ferrite core.